-The study found that in addition to reduced sleep time
+The study found that in addition to reduced sleep time participants

 The distribution of belly fat was assessed using CT scans on days 1 and 18 of the study.

 Based on the findings, the researchers hypothesize that there is some biochemical message in the body that continues to send fat to the visceral part after sleep deprivation is over.
-Thus, the effects of periods of insufficient sleep, accumulating over the years, result in abdominal type obesity.

 Conclusion:

+Lack of sleep and obesity, including belly fat, walk hand in hand.
 Good sleep hygiene is a basic condition for a lifestyle change and achieving the desired body composition (i.e. weight loss).
 Without it, it is truly challenging to achieve your dream shape!

 Should you need any assistance with changing your lifestyle, feel free to contact www.inshape-diet.com.